aws-samples/ecs-pipeline-inject-envoy-sidecar/README.md

   --capabilities CAPABILITY_IAM
 ```

 Once deployed, you can use the AWS CodePipeline console to see a visualization of each pipeline.
 You will see that both are in a failed state.
 The reason for this is that the source CodeCommit repos are still empty, and the CodeCommit source action therefore fails.
-This will be rectified as soon as you push service configuration files to the repo.
+This will be rectified as soon as you push service configuration files to the repos.

 Following completion of these stack builds, your set up will be as shown below: